viclw17/viclw17.github.io/_posts/2018-12-28-Perlin-Noise-Implementation.md

 ---
 <img src="{{ site.url }}/images/perlin0.jpg" width="640"  style="display:block; margin:auto;">
 <br>
 Study of raytracing has been progressing into the second book [Ray Tracing: the Next Week](http://in1weekend.blogspot.com/2016/01/ray-tracing-second-weekend.html), which is a little bit more advanced.
-This post gonna focus on some notes about Perlin Noise implementation.
+This post is going to focus on some notes about Perlin Noise implementation.

 # Book Implementation Debug
 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">50 shades of perlin noise... <a href="https://t.co/IIWrVVsPAV">pic.twitter.com/IIWrVVsPAV</a></p>&mdash; ビクター (@viclw17) <a href="https://twitter.com/viclw17/status/1076021689538904064?ref_src=twsrc%5Etfw">December 21, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>
 Follow the book I finally got the code working and render the correct images as shown above.
 One of the most annoying bugs I encountered was at some point the code failed to produce a valid ```.ppm``` image that can be opened by [XnViewer](https://www.xnview.com/en/) (more details about image output see previous post: [Raytracing - Image Output](http://viclw17.github.io/2018/07/15/raytracing-image-output/)).
 I opened the image with text editor and notice there are lots of RGB values with all 3 elements as -2147483648.
-This made me wondering if the output of the noise function sometimes was negative that leads to the **negative color value**.
+This made me wonder if the output of the noise function produced negative values that leads to the **negative color value bug**.
 I modified the ```noise_texture.h``` to output the noise value and that proved my speculation:

 ```c
 #ifndef NOISE_TEXTURE_H